My co-parent is a slob and it’s driving me crazy

 So while Dad may have dirty dishes in the sink that doesn’t mean he can’t play a more active role around homework and helping your daughter maintain good study habits.

-Is there something your Ex does that completely drives you up the wall?
-Do you ever worry about your Ex bad habits rubbing off on your children?
+Is there something your co-parent does that completely drives you up the wall?
+Do you ever worry about your co-parent bad habits rubbing off on your children?

 How do you handle those differences in a constructive way?